Melolontha hippocastani: The role of (Z)-3-hexen-1-ol

-Microbiome
+Intestinal components and microbiome

-Diet and digestion in M. hippocastani are facilitated by microbial symbionts residing in their guts.
-M. hippocastani larvae guts consist of two large compartments-- a tubular midgut and an enlarged hindgut.
-The midgut releases hydrolytic enzymes into an alkaline and oxidative environment, which threaten the development of bacterial species.
+Digestion in M. hippocastani is facilitated by microbial symbionts residing in its guts.
+M. hippocastani larvae guts consist of two large compartments—a tubular midgut and an enlarged hindgut.
+The midgut releases hydrolytic enzymes into an alkaline and oxidative environment, which threaten the development of bacteria within the cockchafer.
 The hindgut is an expanded organ specialised for anaerobic fermentation.
 Both regions have diverse bacterial communities, which are responsible for gut pH modification, the detoxification of plant allelochemicals and the maintenance of the microbial community structure.

-Specifically, these microbes play a crucial role in breaking down woody food components such as lignocelluloses and xylans.
-When comparing the larvae and adult microbiotes of M. hippocastani, the larvae microbiotes had harsher conditions, yet harboured a richer and more diverse bacterial community compared to adult guts.
-A core group of bacterial phylotypes was shared between larvae and adults, indicating some degree of stability despite different feeding habits.
+The gut microbes for e.g., S. liquefaciens, P. fluorescens and C. freundii play a crucial role in breaking down woody food components in M. hippocastani such as lignocelluloses (cellulose, pectin and starch) and xylans.
+When comparing the larvae and adult microbiotes of M. hippocastani, the larvae microbiotes had harsher conditions, yet harboured a richer and more diverse bacterial community compared to the diapausing adult guts.
+A core group of bacterial phylotypes was shared between larvae and adults for e.g., Clostridiaceae, Desulfovibrionaceae, Enterobacteriaceae, thus indicating some degree of stability in M. hippocastani despite different feeding habits.
 Little overlap was observed between bacterial species from food or soil contamination and those in the gut, suggesting minimal alteration of bacterial diversity upon ingestion.
-Some isolates from larvae exhibited enzymatic properties related to digestion.
-This symbiotic relationship underscores the importance of microbes in the digestive processes across organisms.
+Some microbe isolates from larvae displayed amylase and xylanolytic properties related to digestion.
+This symbiotic relationship underscores the importance of microbes in the digestive processes in cockchafers.

-Further research on the reactions of M. hippocastani to high manganese (Mn) content in their diet revealed significant effects on their activity and fertility.
-As the Mn content in their food increased, the activity of adult cockchafers decreased, and females fed on high Mn diets showed zero fertility.
+A high manganese (Mn) content in the diet of M. hippocastani shows a significant effect on their activity and fertility.
+As the Mn content in their food increased, the activity of adult cockchafers decreased, and the adult females showed zero fertility.
 Despite the cockchafers' ability for self-detoxification, the presence of Mn in their diet still influenced their activity.
-It was found that expelling Mn through the digestive system serves as the primary mechanism for the cockchafers' self-detoxification process, showing the relationship between diet, digestion, and physiological responses in M. hippocastani.
+Also expelling Mn through the digestive system serves as the primary mechanism for the cockchafers' self-detoxification process, showing the relationship between diet, digestion, and physiological responses in M. hippocastani.